23 July 2019 | Updated 14 March 20258 min read

 These natural dunes have been a protected nature reserve for more than a century, with migratory birds often spotted, and you’ll find a pretty seafront walking route towards the famous Maspalomas lighthouse.

 If you fancy giving your thighs more of a workout, try racing up the softer sand dunes and setting up for a picnic.
-There’s a nudist beach nearby, however, so families should check with hotel staff or local tourist offices to make sure they don’t stray too far!
+You won’t find a more scenic lunch spot.

 Like its fellow Canary Islands, Gran Canaria owes its dramatic landscapes to volcanic activity, and nowhere is that clearer than the Caldera de Bandama.
 This volcanic crater is about 1,005m (3,300ft) wide and more than 198m (650ft) deep, reaching highs of nearly 579m (1,900ft) above sea level at the highest point along its rim, the Pico de Bandama.